pretix/pretix-docs/docs/topics/public-profile.md

 Please heed these hints when choosing the design colors for your shop.

-!!!
-Note
-    High contrast is an important factor in your customers' ability to access your shop.
-They may be viewing your shop on a small device, a subpar screen, in high ambient light, or with visual impairment.
-Even a design that looks good to you in the public profile preview may not have high enough contrast for those cases.
+{% include "note-contrast.md" %}

 The primary color is used for headlines, links, and focus design elements.
 The default setting is a light purple which has fairly high contrast on white backgrounds and fits into the overall pretix color scheme.

 You can customize the accent colors for success and for errors.
-We strongly suggest using a shades of green and red here.
+We strongly suggest using shades of green and red here.

 The page background color refers to the background and __not__ the main body of the page.
 All text and elements will be displayed on the off-white main body, so you are free to choose a dark background along with dark primary and accent colors without sacrificing readability.

 ## Troubleshooting